 Welcome to the online press kit for Julie Potiker

-Life is full of potential stressors, from those on the home front like strained communication with family members, to those that sometimes catch us off guard out in the world like an unhappy boss or a traffic jam that makes us late.
-We can’t control what other people bring to the table or what the world will throw at us on any given day, but what we can do, according to attorney turned mindfulness expert Julie Potiker, is learn to stay calm amidst the chaos.
-She shares a moving series of trials and triumphs — as well as tangible tips for how anyone can add the calming effects of mindfulness to their life — in her new book: “Life Falls Apart, but You Don’t Have To: Mindful Methods for Staying Calm In the Midst of Chaos.”
+Life is full of potential stressors, from those at home like strained communication with family members to those that can catch us off guard out in the world – everything from a traffic jam to big things like actual disasters.
+We can’t control what other people bring to the table or what the world will throw at us, but we can learn to stay calm and practice equanimity through the tools of mindfulness, says Julie Potiker, author of the new book “SNAP!
+From Chaos to Calm.”

 On her doctor’s recommendation, Julie signed up for her first MBSR course at the University of California San Diego Center for Mindfulness.
 After that initial eight-week class, she became deeply interested in the way our thought patterns can train our brains to act and feel differently.